iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/NEKO#ΦωΦ/[#005] NEKO#(ΦωΦ) chatting time.md

 It p\*\*\*\* me off so hard when I remember one of NEKO's compositions was taken by them GRRRRR(Φ皿Φ╬)!

 **NEKOSAIKOU**<br>
 Not surprised.
-Mono is a bunch of retarded A-holes.
+Mono is a bunch of retarded A\-holes.
 Good thing NEKO is no longer under their contract

 **Poopytrap**<br>
 It's not the first time Mono is accused of plagiarism.
 They don't give a damn about copyright